 Common causes of muscle weakness include:

 - failure of the abdominal wall to close properly in the womb, which is a congenital defect

 Factors that strain your body and may cause a hernia, especially if your muscles are weak, include:

 - being pregnant, which puts pressure on your abdomen)

 - being constipated, which causes you to strain when having a bowel movement

 - fluid in the abdomen, or ascites

 - persistent coughing or sneezing

-Several factors increase your risk of developing a hernia, including:
+The factors that increase your risk of developing a hernia include:

 - a personal or family history of hernias